Observing Orbital Decay in the Ultracompact Hot Subdwarf Binary System ZTFJ213056.71+442046.5: Conclusions and Summary

 \section{Conclusions and Summary}

-In this work, we present follow-up high-speed photometry observations of the ultracompact mass transferring sdOB+WD binary ZTF\,J2130.
-Using high-cadence observations obtained with the 1.2\,m OLT equipped with the \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} CMOS camera at Hamburg Observatory and the 1.23-meter telescope equipped with the \texttt{Hamamatsu ORCA-Quest 2} qCMOS detector at CAHA combined with data taken with HiPERCAM and the Nordic Optical telescope we detected an orbital decay of the binary.
-Using the $O-C$ method, we find an orbital decay of $\dot{P}=(-1.972\pm0.047)\times10^{-12}\,\mathrm{ss^{-1}}$ which is fully consistent with predictions from spectroscopy and lightcurve modeling assuming angular momentum loss only from GWs.
-After about 6.5 years of data taking, our $\dot{P}$ uncertainty is $\approx2\,\%$ which is predicted to decrease to $<1\,\%$ with additional observations over the next five years.
+In this work, we present follow-up high-speed photometry observations of the ultracompact mass-transferring sdOB+WD binary ZTF\,J2130.
+Using high-cadence observations obtained with the 1.2\,m OLT equipped with the \texttt{Finger-Lakes-Instrumentation Kepler KL4040FI} CMOS camera at Hamburg Observatory and the 1.23-meter telescope equipped with the \texttt{Hamamatsu ORCA-Quest\,2} qCMOS detector at CAHA combined with data taken with HiPERCAM and the Nordic Optical Telescope we detected an orbital decay of the binary.
+Using the $O-C$ method, we find an orbital decay of $\dot{P}=(-2.05\pm0.29)\times10^{-12}\,\mathrm{ss^{-1}}$ which is fully consistent with predictions from spectroscopy and lightcurve modeling assuming angular momentum loss only from GWs.
+Using an observational baseline of 6.5 years we obtain a $\dot{P}$ measurement with a precision of $\approx{14}\,\%$.
+We expect that increasing this baseline by another 10 years would enable a $\dot{P}$ measurement to a precision of $\approx1\,\%$.
 This shows that modern (q)CMOS detectors with low readout noise and virtually no dead time between exposures are well suited for precise timing measurements of compact Galactic binaries even at modest size telescopes.

 Currently, the masses of the binary are not known with sufficient precision to detect any deviation of the orbital decay from only GWs.
 We employed \textsc{ldasoft} to predict the GW signal from {\it LISA}.
-Combined with the distance and inclination from \citet{kup20a} we calculate the expected uncertainty on the chirp mass from future {\it LISA} observations and find an expected uncertainty of only $5\%$.
+Combined with the distance and inclination from \citet{kup20a} we calculate the expected uncertainty on the chirp mass from future {\it LISA} observations and find an expected uncertainty of only $\sim10\%$ which might still improve as the distance uncertainty will decrease with future Gaia data releases.
 Therefore, any significant deviation of GW angular momentum loss due to e.g. accretion could potentially be detected with future {\it LISA} observations as long as the effect is sufficiently large.